 The extremely high cooking temperature of 485 ° F ensures that your leftovers will be thoroughly heated all the way through.
 At the same time, the oven’s use of steam is sure to leave your food moist on the inside, and crispy on the outside.
 In fact, don’t even call them leftovers.
 Call them, “second helpings.”

 Soups, stews, beverages, vegetables, pasta (sometimes), all reheat quite well in the microwave oven – it is clearly the right tool for the job.
-Foods with high water content, and no real crispiness are all well suited for your microwave oven.
+Foods with high water content and no real crispiness are all well suited for your microwave oven.

 Cooking with Steam

 In this day and age, microwave ovens are primarily for reheating food and popping popcorn.
 Occasionally, we come across a recipe that is actually “cooked” in a microwave.
 We see this most often with vegetables, mug-cakes, baked apples.
-Basically, anything that doesn’t need be browned or crispy, and small enough to heat evenly will work.
+Basically, anything that doesn’t need to be browned or crispy, and small enough to heat evenly will work.
 If you are like me, you expect more than that from your meals.

 This appliance’s ability to crisp a food’s skin without leaving behind carcinogens is revolutionary and does not exist in any microwave.
 When you start to combine the health, taste, and aesthetic benefits of cooking with superheated steam and match them up against what we know about cooking with a standard microwave, things begin to seem clearer.
 It becomes increasingly easier to understand why switching to steam is a trend with longevity.